 Office of Institutional Compliance: provides independent oversight over the University's compliance programs and is responsible for coordinating and monitoring these programs to assure the University is compliant with federal, state, and local laws and regulations as well as University policies.
 Learn more about the Office of Institutional Compliance.

-Office for Technology Commercialization: oversees all aspects of technology commercialization at the University.
-OTC covers the breadth of technology developed at the U, from life sciences and engineering to software and agriculture.
-OTC's experts work together to determine the best path for commercializing each technology.
+Technology Commercialization: This office oversees all aspects of technology commercialization at the University.
+Technology Commercialization covers the breadth of technology developed at the U, from life sciences and engineering to software and agriculture.
+Technology Commercialization's experts work together to determine the best path for commercializing each technology.

 Option Agreement: provides a specific amount of time to evaluate an invention before licensing.
 Generally, a one-time fee is charged, and other fees, such as patent costs, may also be included.